SUSSBIA/fabric-onboarding-experience/05-persona-pathways/fabric-enthusiast/README.md

 ### Reflection questions

-- Was the item easier or harder to understand than expected?
+- Was the capability easier or harder to understand than expected?
 - What prior knowledge would help?
 - What would you need to learn next?